hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfplan.html.md

 ## Namespace: Resource Diff

 The **diff namespace** is a namespace that represents the diff for a specific attribute within a resource.
-For particulars on reading a particular attribute, see the [`diff`](#diff) value in the [resource namespace](#namespace-resources-data-sources).
+For details on reading a particular attribute, see the [`diff`](#diff) value in the [resource namespace](#namespace-resources-data-sources).